gsi-ee/go4/etc/win32/README.txt

 - Double click on "go4.bat" script to start gui
 - Main windows should appear.
 One can use "Connect to running server" button for connection with analysis, running in server mode.
+- Or one can start analysis directly from the GUI via "Launch analysis" menu command.
-- Go4 GUI in Windows has same functionality as in Linux beside two things:
+- Go4 GUI in Windows has mostly the same functionality as in Linux beside the fact that analysis cannot be started from the GUI on other node as is possible under Linux via ssh
-    * there is no possibility to create user gui (yet)
-    * analysis should be started outside gui in command prompt like "go4analysis -server"

 4. STARTING GO4 browser in ROOT